ademiadeniji/irm/README.md

 ```

 ### todos
-- formatting (at end)
-- add pretrained agent checkpoints for the fetch tasks so researchers can replicate without pretraining
+- add pretrained agent checkpoints for the fetch tasks so researchers can replicate
-- citation